L2JE/simpleWebApp/readme.md

 Full stack miniweb for learning and testing my web-dev skills

 ### Enviroment
-All enviroment variables stand in .env file
+All enviroment variables stand in a .env file you must create to get the project running
 + **WEBSITE_PORT**=port_to_call_from_browser_and_get_the_webpages

 ### Scripts